Little Jam Tarts are absolutely adorable, and fun to make too. This mini fruit tart recipe makes alot, so be sure to invite friends over to tea!

 I used homemade apricot jam, and store-bought cherry and fig, but feel free to experiment with any flavor you’d like.

-- Great quality jam, I used apricot, cherry and fig
+- 1 cup Jam, good quality, any flavor I used apricot, cherry and fig

 - In a food processor, add flour, sugar, salt, cinnamon.
 Pulse to combine.
 Add butter, and continue pulsing until mixture looks like coarse meal.

 - In a medium bowl, whisk one egg yolk with the water and lemon zest, then add to flour mixture.
 Pulse until dough combines together.
 Remove dough, press into a disk on a surface dusted with a bit of flour, wrap in plastic and refrigerate for at least one hour, and up to 8.